evagabriela/WDI/curriculum/week-01/04-github-branches-merging-pages/README.md

 #### Why is branching an important part of git?

-A. Branches are useful for many reasons, but some of the most common ones:
+Branches are useful for many reasons, but some of the most common ones:

 1. To allow experimentation.
 By switching to a new branch, we can experiment, and if the experiment fails, we can delete it and easily switch back to master